backupbrew/switchbrew/GRC services.md

 ## CompleteOffscreenRecordingFinish

-Takes an input u64 and a type-0x5 input buffer, no output.
+Takes an input u64 **LayerHandle** and a type-0x5 input buffer, no output.

 Seems to be unused by official user processes, [\#CompleteOffscreenRecordingFinishEx0](#CompleteOffscreenRecordingFinishEx0 "wikilink")